cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

 Some of these risks are negated by a preprocessing step where data scientists clean the data by filtering out bad day, and setting a specific standard for the machine to learn. <a id="ref-18"></a><sup>[18](#cite-18)</sup> However, many GenAI tools, such as Google Gemini, were trained on mixed datasets with contradictive textual data (e.g. reddit forums), and with such high volumes of textual data there is no guarantee that it is perfectly error-free.<a id="ref-19"></a><sup>[19](#cite-19)</sup>

-Once the Machine Learning model has been completely trained on the textual data, it is time to start really developing GenAI.
+Once the Machine Learning model has been completely trained on the textual data, it is time to start developing an AI that can respond like a human.

 ### ***Phase 2***